BulsonJ/personal_website/_posts/2025-04-15-enginefall.md

 I have been working as a **Gameplay Programmer** on **Enginefall** from April 2025, at Red Rover Interactive.

 My responsibilities and work includes:
-- Implemented a Tech Tree System and UI.
-This supported both individual and shared progression.
-The UI was built to be performant to support large numbers of individual tech-tree nodes.
+- Owned and implemented multiple systems.
+As part of this, handled scoping out the features, giving feedback on design, and iterating on them from player feedback.
-- Responsible for building system design and UX improvements including refactoring the building system to support prefabs (collections of building pieces) and making placing objects easier .
+- Implemented a tech tree system and UI which supported both individual and shared progression across multiple tech trees.
+The UI was built to handle large numbers of individual nodes.
-- Created a world marker system which pulls data about points of interest within the game from multiple dynamic and static sources to provide data for an in-game compass and map to use.
+- Created a world marker system which handled data from objects within the game for use on an in-game compass and map.
+This involved tracking various dynamic and static sources.
-- Reacting quickly and efficiently to player feedback and bug reports from our weekly and public playtests, providing support and workarounds for players.
+- Improved building system; refactored to support prefabs (collections of building pieces), made placing objects easier and refactored build zones to improve UX for design.
-- Providing support and mentoring to other programmers, and reviewing their work through code reviews and broader discussions of our technical systems.
+- Helped teach the wider programming team about UI, offering advice and solutions in addition to preparing and delivering presentations to give them an overview of UI in Unreal.

 <hr>